By: CS2103T W13-4

 Step 1.

-The user executes the command loan split p/Ben p/Duke p/Adam p/Zed x/0 x/20 x/80 x/50 max/10 me/Ben d/Dinner
+The user executes the command loan split p/Ben p/Duke p/Adam p/Zed x/0 x/20 x/80 x/50 max/10 me/Ben d/Dinner.

 In this scenario, out of the total bill of $150,

-has paid $0,
+Ben has paid $0,

-has paid $20,
+Duke has paid $20,

-has paid $80
+Adam has paid $80

-has paid $50.
+and Zed has paid $50.

-should only pay/owe up to $10 overall.
+Furthermore, max/10 specifies that Ben should only pay/owe up to $10 overall.

-as the user;
+Finally, me/Ben marks Ben as the user;

-should be added to the normal loan list with the description Dinner
+all debts involving Ben should be added to the normal loan list with the description Dinner.

 Step 2.

-are parsed into Optional<Person>
+me/Ben and d/Dinner are parsed into Optional<Person> and Optional<Description>.

-is instantiated with the lists and optional objects.
+A new LoanSplitCommand is instantiated with the lists and optional objects.

 Step 3.

-class, it then begins executing the following algorithm:
+Using the static methods of a LoanSplitCalculator class, it then begins executing the following algorithm:

 -